difatim/difatim/README.md

 Passionate about Data Analysis and Web Development.
 Let's build something special!

 *   🌱  She/Her
-*   🌍  I'm based in Canada
+*   🌍  Based in Canada
 *   🖥️  See my portfolio at [my Streamlit app](https://fatimportfolio.streamlit.app/).
 *   ⚡  I love reading and writing.
 In the end, we'll all become stories.
 <p align="left">